Floorp-Projects/Floorp/remote/doc/Security.md

 The remote interfaces are served over an HTTP wire protocol, by a server listener hosted in the Firefox binary.
 This can only be started by passing the `--remote-debugging-port` flag.
-Connections are by default restricted to loopback devices (such as localhost and 127.0.0.1), but this can be overridden with the `remote.force-local` preference.
+Connections are restricted to loopback devices (such as localhost and 127.0.0.1).

 Since the Remote Agent is not an in-document web feature, the security concerns we have for this feature are essentially different